xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.9.5.15 =
+* fixed bug in use of "term" in single record shortcode
+* fixed issue with dynamic hidden field not getting value

 = 1.9.5.14 =
 * user locale can now be captured in a hidden field